 The town was never intended to be a permanent residence, and the houses in the town reflect this.
-It’s a cool place to look around for 30 minutes or so before you head-on.
+It’s a cool place to look around for 30 minutes or so before you head on.

-After Twizel, you will come to Omarama, a small town on the junction of Highway 8 and 80.
+After Twizel, you will come to Omarama, a small town at the junction of Highway 8 and 80.
 From here you can head to see the Paritea cliffs which are constantly being exposed by the active Osler fault line.

 From here you will head through the beautiful Lindis Pass, which has some jaw-dropping views, and on towards Wanaka.

 Wanaka is arguably the most picturesque town in New Zealand.
 Its backdrop on Lake Wanaka makes it even more scenic and you’ll want to make sure you get your shot of the famous Wanaka tree!

 As I mentioned above, once you’re here you have a wealth of things to do.
 Visiting during ski season is a good option during winter while hiking the numerous trails is a good idea when the temperature is warmer.

 Day 5: Wanaka to Queenstown

 67.2 km (41.7 miles)